 Just like an agent or editor, I can tell within a few pages if I am compelled by someone's work or not.
 But even if the idea or writing doesn't speak to me personally, I have a clear opinion on whether the book is promising and why, and I can help you by sharing ideas on where it needs work.

 When I was outside the gates, looking in, I never knew what the gatekeepers were really thinking.
 Agents and editors don't have time to tell you what really stopped them from turning your pages or asking for more.
 But I do.
 I have the time and it's work I love to do.
-After seven years of writing monthly blogs for GrubStreet, I've come to understand that I love helping writers tell their stories.
+After many years of writing monthly blogs for GrubStreet, I've come to understand that I love helping writers tell their stories.
 Demystifying the first pages in a clear yet kind way, including suggestions for next steps and posing critical questions, is one of the best ways to do that.

 Email me if you're interested.